-Part 2: Senior School 2023-2024 Curriculum Implementation
+Part 2: Senior School 2024-2025 Curriculum Implementation

 There are seven periods per day, Monday to Friday.
-All periods are 50 minutes in length, except for Period 5 Tuesday to Friday which is 40 minutes.
+All periods are 50 minutes in length.
 Some of these are arranged in double periods, particularly in the GCSE and A-level years and in practical subjects.